Upgrade from version 8 to the modular Web SDK

 Update initialization code

-Update your app's initialization code to use new modular version 9 syntax.
+Update your app's initialization code to use modular syntax.
 It is important to update this code after you have completed refactoring all the code in your app; this is because firebase.initializeApp() initializes global state for both the compat and modular APIs, whereas the modular initializeApp() function initializes only the state for modular.

-Before: version 9 compat
+Before: compat

 import firebase from "firebase/compat/app"